colin-gourlay/sundown-sessions/src/content/releases/t/the-vermin-poets/poets-of-england/index.md

 ---
 ## About

-Poets Of England is a release by The Vermin Poets released in 2010.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Like Poets Often Do.
+*Poets Of England* earns its place in the Sundown Sessions catalogue through “Like Poets Often Do”, a selection that offers a direct route into The Vermin Poets's work.

+Heard in the context of the full release, “Like Poets Often Do” is an invitation to explore beyond the track featured on the show.